Introduction / History

-The Hijazi Arab are practically all Muslim, but represent a variety of Islamic sects.
+Hijazi Arabs are practically all Muslim, but represent a variety of Islamic sects.
 The founding of Islam in the seventh century profoundly altered the course of Saudi history.
-In the mid-1700's, Mohammed ibn Abd al-Wahhab formed his fundamentalist sect, and today, the Saudi see themselves as the preservers of the true Islamic faith.
+In the mid-1700s, Mohammed ibn Abd al-Wahhab formed his fundamentalist sect, and today, the Saudi see themselves as the preservers of the true Islamic faith.
 The city of Mecca on the Red Sea coast is the holy place of pilgrimage that all Muslims must try to visit at least once in their lifetime.

 What Are Their Needs?

-* Ask the Holy Spirit to give creative strategies for evangelism to missions agencies focusing on the Hijazi Arab.
+Ask the Holy Spirit to give creative strategies for evangelism to missions agencies focusing on Hijazi Arabs.

-* Pray that God will give the Hijazi Arab believers courage to share Christ with their own people.
+Pray that God will give Hijazi Arab believers courage to share Christ with their own people.

-* Pray that strong local churches will be raised up among the Hijazi Arab.
+Pray that strong local churches will be raised up among Hijazi Arabs.